apisite/mulate/README.md

 This package offers 2-step template processing, where page content template called first, so it can
 1. change page layout (among them previous markup)
-2. abort processig and return error page (this will go to step 2)
+2. abort processing and return error page (this will go to way 1)
 3. abort processing and return redirect

 If page content template returns HTML, at step 2, layout template will be called for result page markup build.